RajatRaj45/Compiler-Frontend-for-Python/README.md

 To get detailed information about the project, read the Project Report.

-To see how to use the code, read the other readme file.
+To see how to use the code, read the "README.txt" file.